Applying to the Program

 Q. How will I be matched to a sponsor and project?

 Every effort is made to match prospective Summer Fellows with a staff scientist whose research interests most closely match those of the student.
-The Selection Committee considers an applicant's Statement of Interest, course work history, and academic background and acomplishments, when proposing a sponsor match.
-Applicants should therefore mention specific research interests whenever possible in their Statement of Interest.
+The Selection Committee considers an applicant's Research Statement, course work history, and academic background and accomplishments when proposing a sponsor match.
+Applicants should therefore mention specific research interests whenever possible in their Research Statement.

 Q. Will I have an opportunity to do field work?

 The opportunity to do field work varies from project to project.
 The type of project you engage in will determine your degree of field work.